Before You Go

 Attn: Assistant Director for External Programs

 Most students may study abroad during their senior year.
-However, some departments and schools or colleges require that you be in residence for a portion of the senior year.
-Check the requirements of your department and school or college.
+However, some departments and schools require that you be in residence (at the BU campus) for a portion of the senior year.
+Make sure you check with your school to determine if you can study abroad your senior year.

-CAS students who study abroad during any portion of their senior year must also complete their CAS Graduation Application Form prior to departure.
+CAS Students who study abroad during any portion of their senior year must also complete their Graduation Application Form prior to departure.
 The program of study overseas must be outlined on this form.
-(It is extremely important that all seniors inform CAS of any course changes while abroad, as these may also affect their ability to graduate on time.)
+(It is extremely important that all seniors inform their college of any course changes while abroad, as these may also affect their ability to graduate on time.)
 The Graduation Application Form must be signed by the student and the academic advisor, and then sent to CAS Records.
 The applications are due one year before the date of graduation, so this is typically done May of junior year.
-Following is a checklist of the items needed to complete your file with BU Study Abroad: Checklist.